vincetse/postgresql-experiments/old-client-new-server/README.md

 # Postgresql 9.1 Server, Postgresql 9.4 Client

-Testing Postgresql 9.4 `pg_dump` against a 9.1 server.
+Postgres 8.4 client with Postgres 9.4 server.
+It works (to some degree)!